4.5 Outside Professional Activities

 Standards and Criteria: Personal responsibility, integrity, and high ethical standards are the principal factors in avoiding conflicts of interest, and the Institute expects that all members of the Faculty will conduct their outside activities in a manner that reflects credit on themselves, their profession, and the Institute without need for specific criteria or rules of conduct.
 The principal safeguards against abuse are the standards required by professional colleagues and the rigorous process by which the Institute evaluates and selects individuals for appointment and promotion.

-Some situations, however, involve unique knowledge and understanding or are sufficiently complex that judgments may differ on whether there is a conflict of interest.
+Some situations, however, involve unique knowledge and understanding or are sufficiently complex that judgments may differ on whether there is a conflict of interest or commitment.
 Individuals of the highest integrity may, therefore, unknowingly place themselves in situations where conflicts exist.
 It is in such areas of doubt that guidelines or criteria may be useful and necessary.
-As the Faculty Policy Committee participates in the discussion of such guidelines and criteria, the resulting practice and precedent will continue to evolve as will guidelines for the individual judgments exercised by department heads.
+As the Faculty Policy Committee participates in the discussion of such guidelines and criteria, the resulting practice and precedent will continue to evolve, as will guidelines for the individual judgments exercised by department heads.
 Such guidelines are from time to time communicated to faculty members in an appropriate manner.
-As an example, the exercise of significant managerial responsibilities on behalf of an outside organization is ordinarily incompatible with the definition of full-time service provided in Section 4.3 Full-Time Service.
+As an example, the exercise of significant managerial responsibilities on behalf of an outside organization is ordinarily incompatible with the definition of full-time service provided in Section 4.3 Full-Time Service, as well as with Section 7.12 Conflict of Commitment and the Institute’s guidance on outside activities.

 Association of MIT's image or name with commercial interests in the public eye may lead to a conflict of interest.
 In the course of consulting or research, a faculty member may provide a professional evaluation of products or services, based on evidence.
 However, publicly advertised endorsement of commercial products or services is not, in general, consonant with the independence and objectivity expected of faculty members.
 In the conduct of their outside professional activities, faculty members should be careful to avoid identifying the Institute with opinions or conclusions in public or private reports or in other ways.
-(See also Sections 12.3 Use of Institute Name and 12.4 Use of Institute Letterhead.)
+(See also Section 7.12 Conflict of Commitment, Section 12.3 Use of Institute Name, Section 12.4 Use of Institute Letterhead, and the Institute’s guidance on outside activities.)

 Faculty members should avoid association with activities of outside firms and, at the same time, activities within MIT that are competing directly for government or private funds.
 Similarly, access of outsiders to facilities, staff, and students must be controlled by the responsible faculty and staff in order to avoid undue pressure on those facilities or persons or the implication that an outside organization has a special relationship to MIT when it does not.
 This is an especially sensitive issue if the faculty host is employed by the outside organization.
 In such a case, another MIT colleague may be asked to assume the host responsibility.